Lab Work at Confirmation of Pregnancy Visit

 This blood test identifies the number and type of red and white blood cells, the size of the mother’s red blood cells, her hematocrit, her hemoglobin, and the amount of platelets in the blood.

-The significance of CBC test during pregnancy cannot be undermined, as they assist in determining if there are any illnesses or infections in the expecting mother.
+The significance of the CBC test during pregnancy cannot be undermined, as they assist in determining if there are any illnesses or infections in the expecting mother.

 Rapid Plasma Reagin (RPR)